-Our home base and main academic site, UI Health is all you would expect from a quaternary care center.
+Our home base and primary academic site, UI Health, is everything you would expect from a quaternary care center.
 It comprises a clinical enterprise that includes a 462-bed tertiary care hospital, 26 outpatient clinics, and 14 Mile Square Health Center facilities, which are Federally Qualified Health Centers.
-It is a leader in transplant and sickle cell medicine, and boasts a wealth of academically-active faculty with a variety of knowledge niches.
+It is a leader in transplant and sickle cell medicine and boasts a wealth of academically-active faculty with various knowledge niches.

-The hospital also carries a distinct mission: to advance healthcare to improve the health of our patients and communities, promote health equity and develop the next generations of healthcare leaders.
-With many resources dedicated to social work support and preventative medicine; as a result, it’s an excellent place to cut your teeth in learning to be a true interdisciplinary-minded physician.
+The hospital carries a distinct mission: to advance healthcare to improve the health of our patients and communities, promote health equity and develop the next generations of healthcare leaders.
+With many resources dedicated to social work support and preventative medicine, it’s an excellent environment for learning to be an interdisciplinary-minded physician.

-Acuity here is high, a result of the often impressive degree of baseline illness in the population that calls it home.
+Acuity here is high due to the often impressive degree of baseline illness in the population that calls it home.

 UI Health is located within the Illinois Medical District (IMD) on the University of Illinois Chicago’s “West Campus.”
-The area is home to several medical centers, research facilities, and clinics including Rush University Medical Center, John H. Stroger, Jr. Hospital of Cook County, Jesse Brown Department of Veterans Affairs Medical Center, and Mile Square Health Center.
+The area is home to several medical centers, research facilities, and clinics, including Rush University Medical Center, John H. Stroger, Jr. Hospital of Cook County, Jesse Brown Department of Veterans Affairs Medical Center, and Mile Square Health Center.